-GOAL: To aid the recovery of tiger populations and reduce conflict with local communities
+GOAL: To protect wild tiger populations and aid their recovery; reduce conflict with local communities; rural development

-With less than 4,000 wild tigers left in the wild, the future for this iconic species in its natural habitat is precarious.
+With fewer than 4,000 tigers left in the wild, the future for this species in its natural habitat is precarious.
 Tiger range throughout India, Indochina, and south east Asia is now 40% smaller than it was in 1951, and today tigers occupy a mere 7% of their historical territory.
 And the threats are mounting.

-The Satpuda forests of Madhya Pradesh and Maharashtra offer perhaps the best hope for India's remaining 2,229 wild tigers (2014 estimate).
+The Satpuda forests of Madhya Pradesh and Maharashtra offer perhaps the best hope for India's remaining 2,000 wild tigers.
 Constituting several tiger reserves connected by forest corridors, this is the largest viable block of tiger habitat in India.
-The Satpuda Landscape Tiger Partnership (SLTP), developed by Born Free and the Wildlife Conservation Research Unit at the University of Oxford, brings together a network of Indian conservationists working in seven tiger reserves across this very important tiger range – Bori-Satpuda, Kanha, Melghat, Pench MP, Pench Maharashtra, Navegaon-Nagzira and Tadoba-Andhari and habitat corridors linking them.
+Living with Tigers, formerly known as the Satpuda Landscape Tiger Partnership (SLTP), developed by Born Free and the Wildlife Conservation Research Unit at the University of Oxford, brings together a network of Indian conservationists working in seven tiger reserves across this very important tiger range – Bori-Satpuda, Kanha, Melghat, Pench MP, Pench Maharashtra, Navegaon-Nagzira, Tadoba-Andhari – and habitat corridors linking them.